Alam Ara

 Alam Ara is a 1931 Indian historical fantasy film directed and produced by Ardeshir Irani.
 It revolves around a king and his two wives, Navbahaar and Dilbahaar, who are childless; soon, a fakir (Wazir Muhammad Khan) tells the king that the former wife will give birth to a boy, later named Qamar (Master Vithal), but the child will die following his 18th birthday if Navbahaar cannot find the necklace he asks for.
-Meanwhile, the king finds out that Dilbahaar falls for the senapati Adil (Prithviraj Kapoor), leading the king to arrest him and evicts his pregnant wife, who later gives birth to Alam Ara (Zubeida).
+Meanwhile, the king finds out that Dilbahaar has fallen for the senapati Adil (Prithviraj Kapoor), leading the king to arrest him and evict his pregnant wife, who later gives birth to Alam Ara (Zubeida).

 Irani was inspired to make Alam Ara after watching the 1929 American part-talkie Show Boat.
 The story was adapted from the Bombay-based dramatist Joseph David's play of the same name.
 Made on a budget of ₹40 thousand, principal photography was handled by Adi M. Irani within four months in Bombay.
 Because the studio was located near a railway track, it was filmed mostly during the nighttime to avoid noise from the active trains.
-Following filming, Ardeshir Irani finished the sound recording using the single-system recording.
+Following the filming, Ardeshir Irani finished the sound recording, using the single-system recording.
 Firozshah Mistry and B. Irani served as the music directors.

 Alam Ara was released on 14 March 1931 and performed well at the box office.
-Critics were appreciative, with the performance and songs getting the most attention, though some of whom criticised the sound recording.
-In addition to the successes, the film was also widely considered a major breakthrough for the Indian film industry and Ardeshir Irani's career with its status as the country's first sound film.
+Critics were appreciative, with the performance and songs getting the most attention, though there was some criticism of the sound recording.
+The film was also widely considered a major breakthrough for the Indian film industry and Ardeshir Irani's career with its status as the country's first sound film.
 Although no print or gramophone record of the film is known to survive, making it a lost film, surviving artefacts include its stills and posters.
 In 2017, the British Film Institute declared it as the most important of any lost films produced in India.